abhi0395/qsoabsfind/docs/index.rst

 Features
 --------

-- Convolution-based adaptive S/N approach for detecting absorbers in QSO spectra.
+- Convolution-based adaptive S/N approach for detecting doublet absorbers in low-resolution QSO spectra.
+- A rigorous selection criterion to select the best absorber candidates.
-- Gaussian fitting for accurate measurement of absorber properties (such as EW, line widths, and centers).
+- Gaussian fitting for accurately measuring absorber properties (such as EW, line widths, and centers).
+- Instrumental-resolution correction to the width of detected absorbers.
-- Parallel processing using multiprocessing for efficient computation on a large number of spectra.
+- Parallel processing using `multiprocessing` for efficient computation on a large number of spectra.

 .. toctree::
    :maxdepth: 1